 An adult-gerontological nurse practitioner (AGNP) assumes an advanced practice role in the provision of primary healthcare to adults of all ages.
 Health promotion, health education and the early detection of risk factors are important components of the AGNP’s role.
 They engage in independent decision making about healthcare needs, promoting the health or managing illness states of individuals and their families or significant others.
 AGNPs work in collaboration with other healthcare professionals, ensure continuity of services across the continuum of settings (home, long-term care, transitional care, acute care, clinic, and residential), and act as an advocate for the client in the healthcare system.

-St. Catherine’s 74-credit DNP: Nurse Practitioner option can be completed in 3 years of year-round enrollment.
-Classes combine campus meetings with online learning.
-Most campus meetings take place one full day per week on our St. Paul campus; some courses meet in a weekend format.
+St. Catherine’s 74-credit DNP: Nurse Practitioner option can be completed in three years of year-round enrollment.
+Classes combine St. Paul campus meetings with online learning.

-The DNP: Nurse Practitioner option prepares nurses for advanced roles in various aspects of healthcare.
+The DNP: Nurse Practitioner option prepares nurses for advanced practice roles in primary care.
 The graduate curriculum builds on the expertise, experience and skills of the professional nurse.
 Core content includes critical decision-making, ethical leadership, cultural diversity, nursing theory, nursing research, evidence-based practice, administrative problem-solving and health policy.
-As part of their course of study, students will complete the clinical experiences necessary to sit for the national certification exam in their selected specialty area.
+As part of their course of study, students will complete classes and clinical experiences to earn a Master of Science in Nursing (MSN) in 18 months, which allows them to sit for the national certification exam in their selected specialty area.

-Plans of study are also available for current nurse practitioners with a master's degree in nursing who seek a second area of specialization, which can be completed as part of, or separate from, the DNP degree.
+Plans of study are also available for current nurse practitioners with a master's degree in nursing who seek a second area of specialization along with the DNP degree.

 At St. Catherine University, you will grow as a leader who engages with intention, acts with justice and serves with compassion.
 You will build personal relationships with faculty and students alike, while you become immersed in active and collaborative methods of learning.

-The tuition rate for the 74-credit DNP: Nurse Practitioner option during the 2016–17 academic year is $986 per credit.
+For the 2019-20 academic year, the tuition rate for the 74-credit DNP: Nurse Practitioner option is $1,074 per credit.
 Tuition rates are subject to change each June 1.
 Additional costs for the program will include fees for student services and technology, clinical components, books, etc.

 The DNP program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Minnesota Board of Nursing.